Aleksobrad/aleksobrad.github.io/_members/upton-goode.md

   email: azo2104@cumc.columbia.edu
 ---

-Aleksandar received his Ph.D. in Systems Biology from Columbia University and is an MD candidate, expected to graduate Spring 2023.
+Aleksandar Obradovic received his M.D/Ph.D. from Columbia University in 2023, graduating in the Department of Systems Biology under the joint mentorship of Dr. Andrea Califano and Dr. Charles Drake.
+Dr. Obradovic is currently an associate research scientist in the Columbia Department of Medicine -- Divison of Experimental Therapeutics, and a resident physician in Internal Medicine at New York Presbyterian Hospital.